 You cannot hold a sloth at the San Diego Zoo.
-But sloths are sometimes are included in the Animals in Action Experience.
+But two-toed sloths are sometimes are included in the Animals in Action Experience.
 You are sometimes allowed to touch or feed those animals.

 Can You Hold a Panda at San Diego Zoo?

 You cannot hold or touch a panda at San Diego Zoo.
 The black and white giant pandas were returned to mainland China in 2019.
 And even before that, visitors were not permitted physical contact with them.